-Six members of the Washington University in St. Louis faculty have been honored with 2015 Emerson Electric Co.
-“Excellence in Teaching” awards.
+Six faculty members from Washington University in St. Louis have won Emerson Excellence in Teaching awards.

 At the Washington University in St. Louis Board of Trustees meeting Dec.
 7, a few faculty members were appointed, promoted or granted tenure, effective that day unless otherwise noted.